cdeanj/nextflow-tychus/tychus-docs/usage.rst

 The assembly module can run reference-based or *de novo* assemblies.
 If you want to run de novo assemblies, simply omit the reference parameter.
 If you wish to run a reference-based assembly, specify the location of your fasta formatted reference database.

-Location of the forward read pairs
+The ``forward`` parameter allows you to specify the location of the forward read pairs

 .. code-block:: console

    -forward /path/to/your/forward/fastq/*.fq

-Location of the reverse read pairs
+The ``reverse`` parameter allows you to specify the location of the reverse read pairs

 .. code-block:: console